Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

 \subsection{Finding all $(y,d)$-unique substrings}

 Our first algorithm {\sc Algo1} uses the suffix tree ${\cal T}$ of the reverse string to identify all $(y,d)$-unique substrings of $S$, not only the minimal ones, for fixed $y$ and $d$.
 It marks the $(y,d)$-unique nodes of ${\cal T}$ in a postorder traversal of the tree.
-Note that if $i>n-d$, then $i$ cannot be $(y,d)$-good, because the position in which we would expect a $y$ lies beyond the end of string $S$.
-These positions are treated as if they were $(y,d)$-good (see Def.~\ref{def-y-unique}).
+Note that if $i>n-d$, then position $i$ cannot be $(y,d)$-good, simply because the position in which we would expect a $y$ lies beyond the end of string $S$.
+In correspondence with the definition of $(y,d)$-unique substrings (Definition~\ref{def-y-unique}), we will treat such positions as if they were $(y,d)$-good.

 The function $g(u):V({\cal T}) \to \{0,1\}$ is defined as follows:

 \begin{itemize} \item for a leaf $u$ with leaf number $\sn(u) = i$:

 \item for an inner node $u$: